 Just keep going and give the best you have.
 Results will follow!

 Now that was quite a detailed answer which you probably not expecting but are happy to receive yes or yes?

 My apologies if I did sound like a teacher, well that’s actually because I am one…or used to be 🙂

 I just feel quite honored to be looked at or considered as someone knowledgeable and it is a pleasure for me to share what I know with you and anyone who needs help.

-These suggestions are the result of over 3 years of blogging.
+I suggest are the result of many years of blogging.
 Now it may not be the best technique or the tactics the big bloggers with millions of followers have used but it’s just from my own personal experience.

 I hope it is appreciated and also well received.
 Let me know if this helps you in any way.
 I would love to hear back from you!